Tri Tharyat: Career

 Tri Tharyat and Rina, his wife, in 2019.

 Tri began his foreign service career in 1991.
 From 1996 to 1997, he became the chief of technical cooperation section in the directorate for international treaties, followed by assignment at the political and multilateral section at the embassy in Nairobi, Kenya, with the rank of third secretary from 1997 to 2001.
 From 2001 to 2003, he became the chief of environmental affairs section in the directorate of economic development and environmental affairs.
 He was then posted at the economic and development affairs section of the permanent mission to the United Nations in New York from 2004 to 2007 with the rank of second secretary, and later first secretary.

 Returning to Jakarta, he became the deputy director (chief of subdirectorate) for sustainable development from 2008 to 2010.
 In 2010, he represented Indonesia as a negotiator for the Copenhagen talk, in which he rejected the Danish proposal linked to the Copenhagen climate agreement because it would impose binding emission reduction targets on developing countries, potentially threatening their sovereignty.
 He was then posted overseas at the economic section within the embassy at Paris with the rank of minister counsellor from 2010 to 2013.
 He became the consular director at the foreign ministry from 2013 to 2016.
+As consular director, Tri negotiated visa on arrival for Indonesian citizens visiting China and granted visa exemption for foreign search and rescue personnels who were involved in the search for Indonesia AirAsia Flight 8501.